darktable-org/dtdocs/content/special-topics/contributing.md

 : You can include as many paragraphs as you like, but try to limit to 2 or 3 where possible.

-![active-icon](./contributing/active-icon.png#icon) a control accessed through a button with an icon : When a control is activated using an icon, take a screenshot of the icon using the standard darktable theme and add it before the name of the control
+![active-icon](./contributing/active-icon.png#icon) a control accessed through a button with an icon : When a control is activated using an icon, take a screenshot of the icon using the standard darktable theme (darktable-elegant-grey) and add it before the name of the control

 gui combobox name
 : Comboboxes often have multiple options that all need to be displayed with separate definitions.
 Use bulleted lists with _italics_ for the combobox values.